heejongahn/superior-snippets/README.md

 ## These are my code snippets.
-*Definitely* better than yours. :thumbsup:
+*Probably* better than yours. :thumbsup: